 Charles Fear is Chairman of Argonaut Limited.
-He co-founded Argonaut Limited in 2002 to provide M&A advice, undertake primary and secondary capital raisings, and provide stock-broking services to natural resources companies and companies that operate in the resources sector..
+He co-founded Argonaut Limited in 2002 to provide M&A advice, undertake primary and secondary capital raisings, and provide stock-broking services to natural resources companies and companies that operate in the resources sector.
 Argonaut works across the globe, and has conducted business in Australia, North and South America, throughout the Asia-Pacific region, and in Africa.
 Previous executive roles include Managing Director of CIBC World Markets, Director of Hartley Poynton and Senior Insolvency Partner at KPMG.

-As at 26 March 2019, Mr. Fear holds the following through the following entities:
+As at 31 March 2020, Mr. Fear holds the following through the following entities, in addition to 1,300,000 performance rights: